 - Scholarship awards are limited and only available to those who qualify.
 See www.scholarshipshc.com for details.

-For graduation rates, the median debt of graduates, and other data, see stevenshenager.edu/student-information.
+For graduation rates, the median debt of graduates, and other data, see stevenshenager.edu/consumer-information.

 Stevens-Henager College admits students of any race, color, and national or ethnic origin.